avrviranga/Flix-Go/README.md

 | `movieManagement.html` | Admin movie CRUD |
 | `AllReviews.html` | Public reviews page |

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ##  Acknowledgments

-- Built as a university/college project
+- Built as a university project
 - Uses file handling for data persistence instead of a database
 - Demonstrates practical use of data structures (Stack) and algorithms (Bubble Sort)